Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 ## Validation Lifecycle

 1. **Enter Agreement**
-   * Once an Offer is flagged for testing (immediately after registration, at random intervals, or both), the Validator Daemon must engage as a pseudonymous Customer and initiate an Agreement by invoking the Protocol’s smart contract.
+   * Once an Offer is flagged for testing (immediately after registration, at random intervals, or both), the Validator Daemon must engage as a pseudonymous Customer and initiate an Agreement by invoking the Protocol’s smartcontract.
    * This action establishes a binding arrangement with the Provider, granting the Validator the right to test the Offer.
 2. **Perform Validation Tests**
-   The daemon fetches the Offer details from both the smart contract and, if needed, directly from the Provider.
+   The daemon fetches the Offer details from both the smartcontract and, if needed, directly from the Provider.
    * Depending on the configured test types, the daemon runs one or more of the following:
      * **Automated Performance Tests:** Results that are direct performance measurements (e.g., response time in milliseconds).
      * **Tests with Ground Truths**